 Cascading Style Sheets (CSS3)

 CSS3 is the latest version of the language used for describing and providing user defined presentation of the websites.
 CSS was inspired by the Document Style Semantics and Specification Language (DSSSL) which was the first language created for the purpose of defining style and look of the documents.
 The inventor of the Cascading Style Sheets is Norwegian computer scientist Hakon Wium Lie.
 He described his idea in the book titled “Cascading Style Sheets: Designing for the Web”.
 It was published in 1994.
 Cascading Style Sheets works perfectly along the HTML mark-ups.
 CSS3 is fully compatible with its previous versions.
 We can split whole language into many modules where old version of CSS is also treated as a module.
 The most important among all are: Text Effects, Animations, Selectors, Background, Borders.
 CSS file consists of the list of rules and directives bound with specified part of the documents.
-The greatest module which enable proper choose of the elements to edit is Selectors.
+The greatest module which enables proper choose of the elements to edit is Selectors.
 It has been developed in the CSS3 by adding more constituents which allow to make more precise selection.
 Next new module introduced by the latest standard that is worth to pay more attention is “Media Queries”.
 Media Queries enables user to control the behaviour of the website on different resolutions of the screen.
 We can choose range of screen sizes and state adequate scaling of websites elements.
 Thanks to that there is no need to separate versions for mobile devices and appearance of the website is adjusted within the media queries.

 To easily administrate and manage the whole project CSS and HTML files should be separated.
 However there is still possibility to inject CSS code into HTML file.
 Adding reference to the CSS file in HTML document user has to remember about the priorities of processing the directives.
 In that kind of situation there may occur overlay of rules, that is why it is vital to place the CSS directives in the separated file.